207th (Ottawa-Carleton) Battalion, CEF: Post war

 Its ranks depleted, the 207th Battalion was disbanded on April 11, 1918.
 The last symbol of the 207th Battalion, the King's and Regimental Colours, remained in Westminster Abbey with no one to retrieve them.
 Finally, on September 5, 1919, Captain Duguid, a member of the 15th Battalion, CEF, gathered them up and brought them back to where they were laid up in Knox Presbyterian Church (Ottawa) on November 16, 1919.
+In 1929, the battalion was awarded the theatre of war honour "The Great War, 1917".